kallama-saf/Professional-Statement/README.md

 # Professional-Statement

 My name is Steven Kallama.
-I am driven and passionate about safeguarding people’s security, including their financial and personal well being.
-I enjoy working with technology and analyzing and solving complex problems.
+I am detail-oriented, driven and passionate about safeguarding people’s security, including their financial and personal well being.
+I enjoy working with technology, analyzing and solving complex problems.